Jahiduldev/DotNetCoreApiAndAngularJs/README.md

 # DotNetCoreApiAndAngularJs
-This application has been developed using Asp dot net core and angularjs .
+This application has been developed using Asp dot net core and angularjs Framework .